Skip to Main Content

 A high credit score makes it easier for lenders to approve your loan because you’ve already shown you are a responsible credit user.
 You may even be able to get your loan funds the same day you apply.

-How to qualify for excellent-credit loans
+How to qualify for low-interest loans with excellent credit

-- Don’t open a lot of accounts at once.
+3. Don’t open a lot of accounts at once.
 Whenever you apply for credit, your score can drop slightly.
 If you apply for several different credit accounts at once, your score may drop more rapidly because the credit scoring system thinks you’re taking out a bunch of new credit.
-Only apply for credit when you need it, and avoid new accounts for small discounts at retail stores or online vendors.
+Only apply for credit when you truly need it, and avoid new accounts for small discounts at retail stores or online vendors.

-- Check your credit report for errors.
+4. Check your credit report for errors.
 If your score is lower than expected, check for errors on your credit report.
 Reach out to credit report agencies and dispute any errors so they can be removed.

 Bottom line